Vignesh0404/zhipper-house-rules/README.md

 ***Zhipper does not, and will never, sell your personal information to third parties.***

-***Zhipper is not currently affiliated with any school or education institution, and Zhipper will never disclose your identity or anonymous posts unless required by law or to law enforcement to ensure the safety of our communities.***
+***Zhipper is not currently affiliated with any school or educational institution, and Zhipper will never disclose your identity or anonymous posts unless required by law or to law enforcement to ensure the safety of our communities.***

 <h3>Information we collect</h3>
 <p><b>a.
 Personal Information:</b> When you register an account with Zhipper, we may collect personal information such as your name, email address, phone number, and profile picture.</p>